Summer is the peak season for fresh fruits and veggies—the perfect time to expand your mealtime repertoire without a lot of fuss in the kitchen.

 - Senior Farmers’ Market Nutrition Program (SFMNP): The SFMNP provides farmers’ market vouchers for income-eligible seniors, who can use them to obtain fresh food from local farms, roadside stands, and community-supported agriculture (CSA) programs at no cost.

 You can also enter your ZIP code at NCOA’s BenefitsCheckup.org to find out what benefits may be available in your area.
-You can even use the confidential online benefits screening to see whether you qualify and how to get help to apply.
+You can even use the online tool to see whether you qualify for SNAP and how to get help to apply.